System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Voltage-driven junction

-In Fig.~\ref{fig:voltdep2} we consider the case where the symmetry of the system is broken either by a finite average chemical potential $\bar{\mu}$, which breaks the particle-hole symmetry [Fig.~\ref{fig:voltdep2}~(a)], or by the asymmetry of the tunnel couplings $a$ [Fig.~\ref{fig:voltdep2}~(b)].
-First, the average chemical potential affects the magnitude of entanglement negativity, but not the threshold value of the voltage at which it appears.
-This somewhat resembles a similar previous result obtained for the equilibrium strong coupling regime [Fig.~\ref{fig:eqgdep}].
-Surprisingly, however, the trend is reversed in comparison to that observed for the equilibrium case: the magnitude of entanglement decreases with the absolute value $\bar{\mu}$.
-A possible explanation may be that by increasing $|\bar{\mu}|$, one suppresses the particle flow between the baths, which is the source of the steady state entanglement (as the particle current is proportional to $\Gamma[f_L(\epsilon_0)-f_R(\epsilon_0)]$, which is maximized at $\bar{\mu}=0$).
+Let us now consider how entanglement is quantitatively affected by either the finite average chemical potential $\bar{\mu}$, which breaks the particle-hole symmetry [Fig.~\ref{fig:voltdep2}~(a)], or by the tunnel coupling asymmetry $a$ [Fig.~\ref{fig:voltdep2}~(b)].
+First, as already noted, the average chemical potential affects the magnitude of the entanglement negativity for $|\bar{\mu}|$ comparable to $V$, but not the threshold voltage at which it appears.
+This somewhat resembles a similar previous result obtained for the equilibrium strong-coupling regime [Fig.~\ref{fig:eqgdep}].
+However, the trend is reversed compared to that observed for the equilibrium case: The magnitude of entanglement decreases with the absolute value $\bar{\mu}$.
+A possible explanation may be that by increasing $|\bar{\mu}|$ one suppresses the particle flow between the baths, which is the source of the steady-state entanglement [as the particle current is proportional to $\Gamma(f_L-f_R)$, which is maximized at $\bar{\mu}=0$].
+However, we note that breaking of the particle-hole symmetry no longer plays a role in the high-voltage regime, where $f_L \rightarrow 1$ and $f_R \rightarrow 0$ (independently of $\bar{\mu}$).
+Thus, for a high voltage, the entanglement negativity converges to the asymptotic value $\mathcal{N}=1/2$.

-At the same time, the asymmetry of tunnel couplings affects both the magnitude of the entanglement negativity and the threshold value of the voltage: for a larger asymmetry $|a|$ entanglement appears for higher voltages and reaches lower values.
-The dependence on the coupling asymmetry is further illustrated in Fig.~\ref{fig:symdep}.
-As shown there, for low voltages $V \lessapprox 6 k_B T$ entanglement can be present only for a sufficiently low asymmetry $|a|$.
-In contrast, for high voltages it is present for an arbitrary $|a|<1$ and tends to 0 only in the limit of $|a| \rightarrow 1$, where the system becomes decoupled from one of the baths.
+In contrast, the asymmetry of tunnel couplings affects both the threshold voltage and the asymptotic value of the entanglement negativity in the high-voltage regime.
+Indeed, the latter value can be found analytically as